-Every single degree program at Luther College offers an optional experiential learning component; gain real world experience and get paid while you go to school!
+Every degree program at Luther College offers a study abroad option and an optional experiential learning component where you gain real world experience and get paid while going to school!

-ENGL-100- Critical Reading and Writing I
+ENGL-100: Critical Reading and Writing I

-ENGL-110-Critical Reading and Writing II
+ENGL-110: Critical Reading and Writing II

 JSGS-804: Research and Writing